benbrandt/text-splitter/README.md

 1. Split the text by a given level
 2. For each section, does it fit within the chunk size?
    a.
 Yes.
-Fit as many of these neighboring sections into a chunk as possible.
+Merge as many of these neighboring sections into a chunk as possible to maximize chunk length.
    b.
 No. Split by the next level and repeat.

-The boundaries used to split the text if using the top-level `chunk_by_paragraphs` method, in descending length:
+The boundaries used to split the text if using the top-level `split` method, in descending length:

 1. 2 or more newlines (Newline is `\r\n`, `\n`, or `\r`)
 2. 1 newline